Equitable Distribution Attorney in Charlotte, North Carolina

 Property distribution in North Carolina is referred to as equitable distribution.
 It is important to remember that in North Carolina, you must have a claim for equitable distribution pending on the date the absolute divorce is granted or your rights to an equitable distribution of real and personal property are deemed waived.

 There are three types of property, which are involved, in the Equitable Distribution Process: Separate Property, Marital Property and Divisible Property.

-Separate Property is kept by the spouse who owned it prior to marriage while marital property will be divided between the parties by the court.
-There is no a precise formula for dividing the property, but there is a strong tendency in North Carolina to divide the property equally.
+Separate property is kept by the spouse who owned it prior to marriage, while marital property will be divided between the parties by the court.
+There is no precise formula for dividing the property, but there is a strong tendency in North Carolina to divide the property equally.

 Marital misconduct such as adultery is NOT considered in the settlement of property rights as it is in an action for alimony and post separation support.